issacdowling/selfhostedsmarthomeguide/README.md

 ### Check Timer Progress While Running
 Ideally, you could ask the assistant how far along the timer is.
 Let's make that.

-First, add a variable to the top of your intentHandler in the ```# Set paths``` section called timerLeftPath, and set it to ```workingDir+"timerRemaining"```.
+First, add a variable to the top of your intentHandler in the ```# Set paths``` section called timerLeftPath, and set it to ```workingDir+"timerLeft"```.
 Then, within your ```while timerLength``` loop, add this to the bottom (ensure indentation stays correct):
 ```
-with open(os.path.join(workingDir, "timerLeft"), "w") as timerLeft:
+with open(timerLeftPath, "timerLeft"), "w") as timerLeft:
     timerLeft.write(str(timerLength))
 ```

 Then, at the bottom of your **DoTimer** intent, duplicate your already existing section which deletes your stopfile, and change ```stopFilePath``` to ```workingDir+"timerLeft"```.
 It should look like this:
 ```
-if os.path.exists(workingDir+"timerLeft"):
+if os.path.exists(timerLeftPath):
-    os.remove(workingDir+"timerLeft")
+    os.remove(timerLeftPath)
 ```
 Now we've got a file that contains the number of seconds remaining, and it'll delete itself once the timer is done.
-(I am aware that the way I'm handling variables is odd around this bit of code, I did a lot of experimentation.
-Things will be cleaned up at some point)

 Go to the bottom of your intentHandler, and paste this:
 ```